Respawnsive/Prism.Forms.LazyView/README.md

 YOUR_LOADING_VIEW should be a Xamarin.Forms ContentView and will be displayed while lazy loading YOUR_CONTENT_VIEW in a background thread

-Actually, it should work with any Prism control implementing MultiPageActiveAwareBehavior (e.g. Tabbed and Carousel)
+Actually, it should work with any Prism control implementing MultiPageActiveAwareBehavior (e.g. Tabbed and Carousel), but you can make it work from anywhere you're able to toggle the IsActive property (see "EncrustedSlowContentView").

+Now toggling IsActive on view side call OnAppearing/OnDisappearing on viewmodel side.

 More details on Sample project